 Building renovation, environmental clean up, clearing access to the classrooms, planting trees to create shade for children and watering plants to reduce dust and the risk of eye infections is all to be tackled.

-Amani Orphanage, close to Lake Manyara, was established in 2009 to provide a home to forty children aged between 3 and 12 from diverse religious and tribal backgrounds, many who lost their parents to HIV/AIDS, and have suffered a great deal of poverty and hardship during their lives.
+You will spend time with a local women’s group learning to make traditional food and teaching English at the Maasai village school.
+You will also help at the Amani Orphanage, close to Lake Manyara, which was established in 2009 to provide a home to forty children aged between 3 and 12, from diverse religious and tribal backgrounds, many of whom lost their parents to HIV/AIDS, and have suffered a great deal of poverty and hardship during their lives.

 Not to be missed.
 This incredible gem in the Indian Ocean is famous world over for powder-white sand, crystal turquoise seas and an underwater coral landscape that Nemo would never want to leave.